sourcegraph/sourcegraph-public-snapshot/doc/cody/explanations/use_cases.md

 For example:

 - Type "fix the bug in this function" directly underneath some function code
-- Highlight the line you just typed
+- Highlight the function plus the line you just typed
 - Click `Fixup code`
 - Cody will read your command and deploy its fix inline